-In accordance with Board Resolution BR 2020-7, the remaining subscriptions shall be made in several installments by December 31, 2028, or such later dates as the Board of Directors shall determine.
-The callable portion of the subscription for capital shares of the Bank will be subject to call only when required to meet obligations, as outlined in Chapter II, Article II, Section 3(d) of the Charter.
+In accordance with Board Resolution BR 2020-7, the shareholders have until December 31, 2028, or such later dates as the Board of Directors shall determine, to unqualify the remaining shares of their subscriptions.

 Retained Earnings

 Retained earnings are classified as designated, reserved, or undesignated by program, as shown in the following table.